 Yamnuska has avalanche equipment, sleeping bags, and backpacks for rent.
 Rental Gear

 Please book as early as practical to avoid disappointment.
 We require a 35% deposit at the time of booking.
-Final payment is due eight weeks before the start of the program.
+The final payment is due eight weeks before the start of the program.

 Emergency Medical Expenses Insurance: